 What is “Good” Marketing?

-In my last article I qualified “good marketing” as effective in getting far more return than the investment made.
-There’s a lot of technical advice I could give to achieve this, but I think the most useful piece of advice for a layperson is to put himself in the shoes of the type of new client or patient he is trying to attract.
+In my last article, I defined “good marketing” as effective at delivering a far greater return than the investment.
+There’s a lot of technical advice I could give to achieve this, but I think the most useful piece of advice for a layperson is to put themselves in the shoes of the type of new client or patient they are trying to attract.

-Let’s say one of the types of public [target market] is a woman aged 40 to 60 of middle plus income who has issues with her teeth and needs implants and other work.
-Do this exercise: imagine you are she and you decide to look for a dentist.
-You go to the Internet and type in Google dental implants and your town (e.g. dental implants New York).
+Let’s say one type of public [target market] is a woman aged 40 to 60 with middle- to upper-income status who has dental issues and needs implants and other work.
+Do this exercise: imagine you are her and you decide to look for a dentist.
+You go to Google and type in “dental implants” and your town (e.g., “dental implants New York”).
 Now, look over the results and, still imagining you are this woman, see which results attract you.
 Click on some of those.
 On each one you click on, again being the woman, see if you find on that website something that would get you motivated to call the practice.

 Such as: